manudwd/ObjectDetection-Raspi-PyTorch/README.md

 You will need ```Tensor Flow``` and ```ONNX```

-Which you can get by
+Which you can get by:

 ```
 pip install tensorflow
 pip install onnxruntime